pblack/docs/content/deployment-and-hosting/hosting-on-amazon-s3.md

 ![](/docs/assets/images/Screen Shot 2016-06-09 at 4.05.16 PM.png)

 - You will be brought to a list of your users.
 Click on your newly created user.
-- Click on the "Perimssions" tab and then on "Inline Policies"
+- Click on the "Perimissions" tab and then on "Inline Policies"

 ![](/docs/assets/images/Screen Shot 2016-06-09 at 4.09.48 PM.png)